History of numerical control: Punch cards and first tries at NC

 At that point Parsons conceived of a fully automated machine tool.
 With enough points on the outline, no manual working would be needed to clean it up.
 However, with manual operation the time saved by having the part more closely match the outline was offset by the time needed to move the controls.
 If the machine's inputs were attached directly to the card reader, this delay, and any associated manual errors, would be removed and the number of points could be dramatically increased.
 Such a machine could repeatedly punch out perfectly accurate templates on command.
 But at the time Parsons had no funds to develop his ideas.

 When one of Parsons's salesmen was on a visit to Wright Field, he was told of the problems the newly formed U.S. Air Force was having with new jet-powered designs.
 He asked if Parsons had anything to help them.
 Parsons showed Lockheed their idea of an automated mill, but they were uninterested.
 They decided to use 5-axis template copiers to produce the stringers, cutting from a metal template, and had already ordered the expensive cutting machine.
 But as Parsons noted:

 Now just picture the situation for a minute.
 Lockheed had contracted to design a machine to make these wings.
 This machine had five axes of cutter movement, and each of these was tracer controlled using a template.
 Nobody was using my method of making templates, so just imagine what chance they were going to have of making an accurate airfoil shape with inaccurate templates.

 Parson's worries soon came true, and Lockheed's protests that they could fix the problem eventually rang hollow.
 In 1949 the Air Force arranged funding for Parsons to build his machines on his own.
 Early work with Snyder Machine & Tool Corp proved the system of directly driving the controls from motors failed to give the accuracy needed to set the machine for a perfectly smooth cut.
-Since the mechanical controls did not respond in a linear fashion, you couldn't simply drive it with a given amount of power, because the differing forces meant the same amount of power would not always produce the same amount of motion in the controls.
-No matter how many points you included, the outline would still be rough.
+Since the mechanical controls did not respond in a linear fashion, one could not simply drive it with a given amount of power, because the differing forces meant the same amount of power would not always produce the same amount of motion in the controls.
+No matter how many points were included, the outline would still be rough.
 Parsons was confronted by the same problem that had prevented convergence of Jacquard-type controls with machining.